ArduPilot/ardupilot_wiki/dev/source/docs/submitting-patches-back-to-master.rst

 You can track the state of your PR from the `Pulls list <https://github.com/ArduPilot/ardupilot/pulls>`__.

+PR are more likely to be merged quickly if there is good testing evidence provided.
+This could be graphs of logs recorded before and after the change.

 It is very common, especially for large changes, for the main developers to ask you to modify the pull request to fit in better with the existing code base or resolve some knock-on impact that you may not have known about.
 Please don't take this the wrong way, we're definitely not trying to make your life difficult!

 Feel free to join the :ref:`weekly dev call <ardupilot-mumble-server>` where PRs and issues are discussed or reach out to us through one of the other :ref:`communication channels <common-contact-us>`